-Until such time as the provisions of certain outstanding indentures of certain of UGC Holdings' subsidiaries that require the issuer to offer to repurchase the bonds issued thereunder upon a change of control of UGC Holdings are rendered inapplicable (either by redemption of the bonds or defeasance, waiver or amendment of the relevant provisions of such indentures) or such a change of control occurs, other than as a result of a breach of the standstill agreement by Liberty will not convert any shares of our Class C common stock into shares of our Class A common stock if, after giving effect to the conversion, the Liberty Parties would have more than 50.0% of the combined voting power of our Class A common stock and our Class B common stock owned by the Founders.
+Until such time as the provisions of certain outstanding indentures of certain of UGC Holdings' subsidiaries that require the issuer to offer to repurchase the bonds issued thereunder upon a change of control of UGC Holdings are rendered inapplicable (either by redemption of the bonds or defeasance, waiver or amendment of the relevant provisions of such indentures) or such a change of control occurs, other than as a result of a breach of the standstill agreement by Liberty will not convert any shares of our Class C common stock into shares of our Class A common stock if, after giving effect to the conversion, the Liberty Parties would have more than 50.0% of the combined voting power of our Class A common stock and our Class B common stock outstanding or would have more voting power than our Class A common stock and our Class B common stock owned by the Founders.
 This limitation on Liberty's right to convert (a) will terminate if the aggregate voting power of the shares of Class A common stock and Class B common stock beneficially owned by any person or group (other than a group that is controlled by the Principal Founders and that consists solely of Founders) exceeds either 50.0% of our total voting power or the voting power held by the Founders and (b) will not apply to conversions made by Liberty in connection with sale or hedging transactions or any related pledges of their shares.